Qtt4423/Qtt4423.Github.io/financeSQL.md

 ## Why Should You Pay Attention:

 Whether you’re planning for yourself, your family, or a nation, these insights into 1,379,049 loans with 30 attributes will inspire smarter decisions.
-Dive into this story of global lending 📊to discover:<br>
+Dive into this story of global lending 📊to discover:

 <ul>
   <li>🗺️ Which regions borrow the most?</li>